 For the migration path on existing sites with no schema, see WordPress to Next.js migration path and why mid-market companies keep getting stuck on WordPress.
 Most WordPress sites have plugin-injected schema with errors that have to be cleaned up before AEO will work.

-The llms.txt file and what to put in it
+llms.txt and what to put in it

 Format is straightforward.
-A heading with the site name and one-line description, an optional second-level summary section, and one or more curated link sets under H2 headings.
+A heading with the site name and a one-line description, an optional second-level summary section, and one or more curated link sets under H2 headings.
 Each link is a markdown link with an optional one-line description.

 The minimal llms.txt we ship on every AtlasForge build: